hedenc/BoundsCheckMarker/README.md

 clang -g -fmemsafety -S -emit-llvm -o OUTPUT_FILE INPUT_FILE

-make all should produce example output in Examples/output.txt of the marker run on Examples/safe_test.s which is generated from Examples/test.c with Softbound.
+Make all should produce example output in Examples/output.txt of the marker run on Examples/safe_test.s which is generated from Examples/test.c with Softbound.

+Functions to mark can be added and removed in functions.def and then rebuilding the program.